East Rock Creek Village

 - The member and driver are not to have symptoms that might be contagious, such as fever, cough, shortness of breath, or other symptoms.

 - ERCV will provide hand sanitizer to the driver.

 - Because the driver will not be able to wait in the doctor’s office, we will need two drivers for some service requests.

 All service requests depend on finding a volunteer willing to drive.
 Members are asked to request this service a week in advance when possible, but as always we will try to fill all requests.
 We continue to do shopping and run errands for our members.
-Please note that ERCV membership is free for the rest of this year, and we are happy to accept new members.
+Please note that ERCV membership is complimentary for the rest of 2021, and we are happy to accept new members.
 To inquire about becoming a member or to request a ride to a doctor's appointment please call 202-656-7322 or email us.

 East Rock Creek Village volunteers may also be able to assist connecting you with the following services.